Loading...

 Add Healthy Fats

-Incorporate healthy fats such as avocado, olive oil, or nuts to your meal to slow down the absorption of glucose.
+Incorporate healthy fats, such as avocado, olive oil, or nuts, to your meal.
+Fats can slow digestion and help moderate blood sugar levels.

-Be mindful of portion sizes when consuming cauliflower to prevent excess carbohydrate intake.
+Be mindful of portion sizes when consuming cauliflower dishes to avoid excessive intake of carbohydrates which can lead to glucose spikes.

 Stay Hydrated